emanemair/juice_machine/README.md

 # Juice Machine

 Welcome to the Juice Machine repository!
 This program is designed to operate a new fruit juice machine in the cafeteria.
-The machine dispenses a variety of delicious beverages, including apple juice, orange juice, mango lassi, and fruit punch, all in recyclable containers.
+The machine dispenses a variety of delicious beverages, including apple juice, orange juice and mango lassi, all in recyclable containers.
 With this program, you can easily manage and enjoy your favorite juices hassle-free.

 ## Program Features